loynin/05-Vehicle-Detection/writeup_template.md

 Credits:
 - Some of code I took from: https://github.com/parilo/carnd-vehicle-detection-and-tracking
-- Some of code I took from udacity lesson
+- Some of code I took from udacity